mondoohq/mondoo-operator/docs/user-manual.md

     kubectl get csv -n operators
     ```

-## Configuring the Mondoo client secret
+## Configuring the Mondoo Secret
-Follow these steps to configure the Mondoo client secret:
+Follow these steps to configure the Mondoo Secret:
 1. Create a new Mondoo service account to report assessments to [Mondoo Platform](https://mondoo.com/docs/platform/service_accounts).
 2. Store the service account json into a local file `creds.json`.
 The `creds.json` file should look like this:
     ```json